Stencyl/stencylpedia/chapter-e/msi.md

 If it fails, please [contact us via e-mail](http://www.stencyl.com/about/contact/).

+## Setting Properties

+Your ActiveDirectory administrator will want to set the following properties using msiexec or a free tool like Orca.
+Here are the properties you have available to configure prior to installation (bold = required):

+- **INSTALLDIR**: Installation directory
+- **DEFAULTUSERNAME**: Your school's Stencyl username
+- **DEFAULTPASSWORD**: The *SHA1 hash* of the username's password

+- WORKDIRECTORYROOT: The default working directory (including the ending backslash); this is optional -- otherwise, the roaming directory will be used
+- USEUSER: A boolean ("true"/"false") to tell Stencyl whether or not to append the Windows user's login name to the workspace path above; this way, every user can have his or her own workspace (e.g., \\share\students\stencyl\johndoe) (optional)
+- PROXYUSERNAME: Username for your proxy (optional)
+- PROXYPASSWORD: Password for your proxy (optional)
+- PROXYHOST: IP address/hostname for your proxy (optional)
+- PROXYPORT: Port for your proxy (optional)

+If you don't wish to use the properties approach, you can edit the installer source directly instead.

 ## Changing the Default Workspace Directory

 1. Open up **installer/src/UI.wxs** in a text editor.